What is multiple sclerosis?

 Rely on your doctor to determine your diagnosis through tests such as:

-- Magnetic resonance imaging (MRI) – Takes pictures of your brain, spinal cord or other areas of your body.
+– Takes pictures of your brain, spinal cord or other areas of your body.
+Magnetic resonance imaging (MRI) Personalized care plan

 Get the care to meet your emotional, psychological, social and physical needs.
 Work with your team to create a comprehensive care plan that could include:

-- Urology – Provides care for men’s and women’s urinary tracts.
+Urology – Provides care for men’s and women’s urinary tracts.
+MS class

 Enroll in “Live Your Best with Multiple Sclerosis,” a free six-week class that helps you learn how manage your symptoms and feel your best.